 For remaining mismatches the Supervisory Board has defined narrow limits.
 VIF uses adequate tools to assess and to monitor risks.
-On a monthly basis, a detailed mismatch report, containing all relevant risks, is presented to the management and the Supervisory Board.
-In the first half of 2023, limits were not exceeded.
+On a monthly basis, a detailed mismatch report, containing all relevant risks, is presented to the Management Board.
+In the first half of 2025, limits were not exceeded.